dinde451/jarr.d1/Jarulfs_Guide.md

 Below are listed all those spells that monsters are able to use.
 In most cases they are identical to the ones used by players. although some differences can exist.
-If the damage is stated as *min - max*, the damage is identical to the one listed for melee damage in chapter 5.
+If the damage is stated as *min - max*, the damage is identical to the one listed for melee damage in CHAPTER_LINK_monsters.
 Note that the charge attacks some monsters can do are, in fact, treated by the game as a type of ”spell,” where the monster itself is the ”spell” projectile.
 Upon hitting it will do normal melee damage.
-See chapter 6.1.7 for more information.
+See CHAPTER_LINK_charge-attacks for more information.

 <table>
 <tbody>